The adventure begins…

 I shared just a few tips on how to create automated tests more effectively, but more will come in the next couple of weeks, so stay tuned!

 Maybe you would like to share your experience or describe the best practices you use in order to ensure a high quality testing process?
-I’m looking forward to any discussion, so don’t hesitate to leave a comment.
+I’m looking forward to any discussion, so don’t hesitate to contact us.